dzolt/metaverse-live-chat/README.md

 The app is hosted via Vercel and accessible at any times [here](https://metaverse-live-chat.vercel.app)

 Yet todo:

 - replace tailwind with styled components
-- apply or design a loader
-- consider reducing lines of code using useMoralis hook with usage of context or something else